- Gregg Troy

 Swimming & Diving Coaches

-The summer of 2012 brought major accomplishments to an already stellar resume for Gregg Troy.
-Troy served as the 2012 USA Men’s Olympic Swim Team head coach in London, England.
-Troy coached the nation’s top swimmers to Olympic success, as the U.S. men won 16 medals during the games.
-To go along with his success with the University of Florida swimming and diving team as well as his international coaching success, Troy was inducted into the American Swimming Coaches Association Hall of Fame.
+The summer of 2012 brought major accomplishments to an already stellar resume for Head Coach Gregg Troy.
+Troy served as the 2012 USA Men’s Olympic Swim Team head coach in London, England, as the U.S. men won 16 medals during the Games.
+In coordination with his success with the University of Florida and his international coaching resume, Troy was inducted into the American Swimming Coaches Association Hall of Fame in 2012.

-Florida head coach Gregg Troy has brought the University of Florida swimming and diving program back to the national spotlight after winning the women’s program’s second NCAA Title in 2010, the first since the Gators won the inaugural NCAA Championship in 1982 in Gainesville.
-As a result of his latest success during the 2010 season, Troy was named the 2010 USA Swimming Coach of the Year, 2011 and 2010 ASCA Coach of the Year, 2010 NCAA Women’s Swimming Coach of the Year and 2010 SEC Men’s Swimming Coach of the Year.
-A top-10 NCAA contender in his 14 years at the helm of the University of Florida men’s and women's swimming program, Troy has created an atmosphere of consistency and excellence around both the men’s and women’s Gator swimming and diving programs.
+Troy has brought the University of Florida swimming and diving program back to the national spotlight after winning the women’s program’s second NCAA Title in 2010, the first since the Gators won the inaugural NCAA Championship in 1982.
+As a result of his success during the 2010 season, Troy was named the 2010 USA Swimming Coach of the Year, 2010 and 2011 ASCA Coach of the Year, 2010 NCAA Women’s Swimming Coach of the Year and 2010 SEC Men’s Swimming Coach of the Year.
+A top-10 NCAA contender in his 17 years at the helm of the University of Florida women's swimming team and 16 as the leader of the men’s program, Troy has created an atmosphere of consistency and excellence around both the men’s and women’s Gator swimming and diving programs.
 The result has been the elevation of one of the most storied collegiate programs to even higher levels of success.

 SEC team titles, All-Americans, and Coach of the Year honors are just some of the accomplishments Troy has accumulated during his tenure at Florida.
-In 14 seasons with the women’s squad and 13 years with the men’s team, Troy has guided the Gators to 27 national titles, 125 SEC event titles, more than 230 SEC Academic Honor Roll selections and more than 700 All-America honors.
+Entering his 18th season with the women’s squad and 17th with the men’s team, Troy has guided the Gators to 31 national titles, 141 SEC event titles, more than 325 SEC Academic Honor Roll selections and more than 850 All-America honors.

-Last season the Gators continued their streak of consecutive top-10 finishes at the NCAA Championships.
-With their 12th consecutive top-10 finish, the Gator women took tenth at the 2012 NCAA Swimming and Diving Championships.
-They also brought home 27 All-America honors, senior Teresa Crippen led the team with six and finished eighth among the high point swimmers.
-Elizabeth Beisel won her first individual national championship when she finished first in the 200 backstroke with a time of 1:50.58.
+In the 2011-12 season, the Gators continued their streak of consecutive top-10 finishes at the NCAA Championships.
+With their 12th consecutive top-10 finish, the Gator women took 10th at the 2012 NCAA Swimming and Diving Championships.
+They also brought home 27 All-America honors.
+Senior Teresa Crippen led the team with six All-American honors and finished eighth among the high point swimmers.
+Beisel won her first individual national championship when she finished first in the 200 backstroke with a time of 1:50.58.

 At the 2011-12 SEC Championships the Gators collected eight SEC Championships, including a sweep of the 200 and 400 IM events.
-Elizabeth Beisel and Marcin Ceislak each won three individual events and Brad deBorde and Eduardo Solaeche-Gomez won one title a piece.
+Beisel and Cieslak each won three individual events and Brad deBorde and Eduardo Solaeche-Gomez won one title apiece.
 Beisel and Cieslak were named SEC Female and Male Swimmers of the Year.
 It was the first year since 2010 that a Gator has received the Female Swimmer of the Year and the third year in a row that a UF swimmer has won the Male Swimmer of the Year.

 The 2010-11 season was another successful year for Troy, as the men’s team finished fifth and the women’s team placed seventh at the 2011 NCAA Swimming and Diving Championships.
-The UF men’s top-five finish was the highest of any Southeastern Conference school at the meet, Florida’s fifth top-five finish in the last six years and UF’s eighth under head coach Gregg Troy.
-For the 12th consecutive season, the Orange and Blue finished in the top 10 nationally.
+The UF men’s top-five finish was the highest of any Southeastern Conference school at the meet, Florida’s fifth top-five finish in the last six years and UF’s eighth under Troy.
+For the 12th consecutive season, the Orange and Blue finished in the top-10 nationally.
 Individually, 15 UF swimmers combined to bring back 19 All-America honors and two national championships (200-yard freestyle, 800-yard freestyle relay) to Gainesville.

 For the 11th consecutive season, the Gator women placed in the top-10 at the NCAA Championships with 11 swimmers and one diver combining to earn 38 All-American honors, led by junior Shara Stafford's seven All-American honors.
 This year's SEC Female Freshman of the Year, Elizabeth Beisel, brought home five All-America honors, including top-three finishes in the 400-yard IM and 400-yard backstroke.